top of page

 Cyclist Hip Pain - Physio Bike Fit Case Study

-A 36-year-old cyclist, standing 5’9”, presents with a significant medical history.
-He is normally fit but has experienced issues following a road traffic accident (RTA) five years ago.
-This incident resulted in right hip pain and reduced mobility.
-Additionally, he has a long-standing history of lower back pain, which predates the accident.
-He attributes his right hip pain directly to the RTA, feeling that his right hip has become weaker as a result with reduced power through the pedal stroke.
+A 36-year-old cyclist, presents with a significant medical history.
+She is normally fit but has experienced issues following a cycling accident eight years ago.
+This incident resulted in fracture of the pelvis and femur, resulting in a long period of immobility.
+Additionally, she has a long-standing history of lower back pain, which predates the accident.
+She attributes her right hip pain directly to the accident, feeling that her muscles in gluts and right leg have become weaker as a result, leading to reduced power through the pedal stroke.

 Medical Background: Lower Back and Hip Pain